Skip to main content

 This monthly meeting is held for the benefit of the CMS security community, covering timely and relevant topics from ISPG speakers.
 It’s open to all CMS and contractor security professionals.
 Meeting details (location, time, video conferencing link) will be in the email invitation, which is sent monthly to everyone at CMS.

-See past Forum videos and materials (requires CMS login)
+See past C3 Forum videos and materials (requires CMS login)

 ISSO Journal

-Read the ISSO Journal to stay updated on cybersecurity trends, learn about current events, and hear from other ISSOs.
-The Journal is distributed widely among CMS staff, and all cybersecurity professionals – both CMS and contractor staff – are invited to contribute!
-Contact us by email (ISSO@cms.hhs.gov) if you would like to write a post.
+The ISSO Journal is a quarterly publication distributed to CMS staff and contractors by the ISSO Support team.
+Read the Journal to stay updated on cybersecurity trends, learn about current events, and hear from others in the CMS security community.
+All CMS cybersecurity professionals – both federal staff and contractors – are invited to contribute to the Journal.
+Contact us by email (ISSO@cms.hhs.gov) if you would like to write an article.

 ISSO Mentorship Program

-The mentorship program allows experienced ISSOs to support those who are newer to the role.
+As mentioned in “Getting started”, the mentorship program allows experienced ISSOs to support those who are newer to the role.
 For mentors, this is an opportunity to build leadership skills and strengthen the future of cybersecurity at CMS.
 For mentees, this allows you to build your knowledge faster and get hands-on support.
-The structure of the program is flexible — both ISSOs will decide what cadence and duration for meetings works for them.
+It’s also great for ISSOs who want additional bootstrap help — for example, if you are dealing with a project or experience that is new to you.

 Learn about the ISSO Mentorship Program